monsterlimo/gpconnect/pages/overview/overview_clinical.md

 - [NHS England General Practice Five Year Forward View](https://www.england.nhs.uk/gp/gpfv/)
   - Greater collaboration and sharing of information through IT system interoperability across the health and care system

+## Capabilities ##

+The GP Connect APIs are managed within 'capabilities' that focus on a particular area of general practice interoperability.
+Capabilities are organised within 'capability packs', which include:

+ - Foundations - covers the basic API requirements and prerequisites needed to use the GP Connect APIs
+ - Appointment Management - enables end users to book and manage GP practice appointments held in any of the four GP principal practice systems
+ - Access Record HTML - provides health professionals with access to a patient’s primary care record by requesting sections or headings
+ - Access Record Structured - enables a system to consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another
+ - Task Management - allows care professionals to send task requests to other teams
+ - Unstructured Writeback -